-A dental check up should take about 45 minutes on average but it could be a little shorter or longer depending on your situation.
+A dental checkup should take about 45 minutes on average but it could be a little shorter or longer depending on the condition of your mouth.
 There is no one size fits all because everyone's oral health is unique and thus different from anyone else's.

 Nonetheless, all dental examinations include similar components that must be done.
 All of these things added together will amount to the 45 minutes that it would take for the procedure.
 Some of it is administrative while the rest are due to clinical needs.

 What is included in a dental check up?